jabbett/abbett.org/design.md

 title: User Experience Design
 permalink: /design/
 ---
-First as a software developer, and now as a user experience designer, my career has been devoted to serving healthcare providers, researchers, patients, and their families with _highly appropriate_ and _highly effective_ web and mobile applications.
+First as a software developer, and now as a user experience designer, my career has been devoted to serving healthcare providers, researchers, insurers, patients, and their families with _highly appropriate_ and _highly effective_ web and mobile applications.

 I blend my computer science and human-computer interaction backgrounds into a systems approach to design, comprehensively integrating many skills: